0xNeshi/topystring/README.md

 ## Using ToPyString

-ToPyString is an extension method so you should use it as such:
+ToPyString is an extension method that can be used on all .NET types.

+_List:_

 ```csharp
 var list = new List<object> { 11, "john", "doe" };